Georges Robert (admiral): Antillean and Guianese response and memory

 Throughout this period West Indians and Guianese reproached Robert for ignoring local interests.
 They objected to his authoritarian stance and his handling of shortages, especially of food.
 An early decision to base about 5,000 sailors and infantrymen on Martinique affected the social and economic balance of the island.
 Local residents were also unconvinced by attempts to popularise Robert through public display of his image and use of Creole to hail him as "Li bon papa Pétain".
 Above all, they reproached him for his contempt of local politicians, for not having sided with General de Gaulle from the outset, his repression of dissidents, and his Catholic and bourgeois origins.
-Thousands of young men and women left the island on small boats to join the Free French on Dominica and St Lucia.
+Thousands of young men and women left the island on small boats to join the Free French on Dominica and Saint Lucia.
 Robert termed them dissidents.
 They had to brave strong Atlantic currents and possible betrayal by smugglers.
 Once they had arrived and made contact with the Free French, who were headquartered on Dominica, they would be found places to train and get other support from local representatives.
 Dissidents were trained in Fort Dix, Camp Edwards, and Camp Patrick Henry in the United States; they were formed into the 1st Antillean Marching Battalion, then sent to North Africa, as part of the 21st Antillean anti-aircraft group, which was later integrated into the 1st Free French Division.
 There is a memorial dedicated to the Free French in Roseau near the Neg Mawon Emancipation Monument.
 A plaque was also dedicated to the volunteers of Guadeloupe, Martinique, and Guiana at the Hôtel des Invalides in Paris in 2014.

 Admiral Robert's administration is still remembered by Martinicans, especially older ones.
 The disruption of imports from Metropolitan France led to serious shortages, and in April 1943 the United States blockade worsened living conditions.
 Basic necessities such as flour, salted meat, soap, and cloth were unavailable for weeks at a time and had to be substituted with local products, even cutting petrol with rum to fuel cars.
 The harshness of this period has become a byword, evoked in Creole by saying "an tan Robè", that is, "in Robert's time".
 Guadeloupeans refer to the period as "tan Sorin", Governor Sorin's time.
 Although the number of people still living who remember the period is dwindling, it has inspired a number of prominent literary works from Antillean authors, including Mayotte Capécia's I Am a Martinican Woman, Raphaël Confiant's Le Nègre et l'Amiral, and, in Creole, Tony Delsham's An tan Robè.